Stander (film): Plot

-André Stander is an officer with the South African Police, newly married with a rising reputation as the youngest captain on the force.
-He and his partner are assigned along with other officers to riot duty in the wake of the Soweto uprising.
-In the chaos of one of the riots in Tembisa, Stander shoots a young, unarmed protester, which deeply affects him and causes him to become disillusioned towards the apartheid system.
-One day on his lunch break Stander decides to spontaneously walk in and rob a bank.
-He thoroughly enjoys the rush and decides to embark on a spree of robberies, even responding to one in his official capacity as an officer.
+André Stander is an officer for the South African Police, newly married with a rising reputation as the youngest captain on the force.
+In 1976, he and his partner are assigned along with other officers to a protest duty in the wake of the Soweto uprising.
+In the chaos of one of the peaceful protests in Thembisa, Stander shoots and kills a young, unarmed protester, which deeply affects him and causes him to become disillusioned with the apartheid system.
+One day on his lunch break, Stander decides to spontaneously walk in and rob a bank.
+He thoroughly enjoys the rush and decides to embark on a spree of bank robberies for the next four years, even responding to one in his official capacity as a police officer.
 In the wake of these robberies, Cor Van Deventer, Stander's partner, leads a team assigned to take down the new bank robber.
-Eventually being able to see through Stander's disguises, Van Deventer's team finally makes the arrest.
+Eventually being able to see through Stander's disguises, Van Deventer's team finally makes the arrest in 1980.
 Stander is stripped of his position and sentenced to 32 years in prison.

-While in prison Stander meets two other men, Lee McCall and Allan Heyl, with whom he quickly fosters a friendship.
+While in prison, Stander meets two other men, Lee McCall and Allan Heyl, with whom he quickly fosters a friendship.
 The trio have grand plans of what they will do when they get out, even saying that when they do they will come back for each other.
-After a year or so in prison Stander and McCall go to play a rugby game with other prisoners.
-During the game they feign serious injury and are taken to the infirmary, where they knock the doctor unconscious and relieve the guards of their weapons.
-Shortly after their escape Stander and McCall return for Heyl, the three introduce themselves to each other as their new assumed names and proceed to rob a few banks, purchase a high-priced safehouse, and steal a yellow Porsche 911 Targa.
+In 1983, Stander and McCall go to play a rugby union game with the other prisoners.
+During the game, they feign serious injury and are taken to the infirmary, where they knock the doctor unconscious and relieve the guards of their weapons.
+Shortly after their prison escape, Stander and McCall return for Heyl, the three introduce themselves to each other as their new assumed names and proceed to rob a few banks, purchase a high-priced safehouse, and steal a yellow Porsche 911 Targa.